FoodAskew |

 1. Preheat oven to 400°F.

 2. Heat vegetable oil in a large oven-safe skillet, over medium-high heat.
 Add onions & saute until soft.
-Add green chiles, diced tomatoes, leftover turkey & salsa.
+Add green chilies, diced tomatoes, leftover turkey & salsa.
 Adjust seasoning with salt & pepper, to taste.
 Top with tortilla chips & then cheese.
 Place skillet in oven & bake for about 20 minutes.

 3. Remove from oven.
 Garnish with cilantro & serve immediately with side of sour cream.